Jock O'Connell is widely regarded as one of California's foremost

 Mr. O'Connell has been a lecturer at the University of California at Davis and at California State University, Sacramento.

-Until recently stepping down, he held the position of International Trade and Economics Advisor at the University of California
+Until stepping down he held the position of International Trade and Economics Advisor at the University of California Center

 of the latest developments in world trade and their effect on California's economy.